Cover for Dorothy Owen Kasper's Obituary

 "To live in the hearts of others is to never die."

-Family will recieve friends Friday, March 20, 2026 from 4:00-8:00 PM at A.S.
+Visitation will be Friday, March 20, 2026, from 6:00-8:00 PM at A.S.
 Turner & Sons Funeral Home.

 The graveside service will be held Sunday, March 22, 2026, at Arlington Memorial Park, 201 Mount Vernon Hwy, Sandy Springs, GA at 2:30 PM.